vcfxb/vcfxb.org/content/_index.md

 ## Hello!

-My name is Venus Xeon-Blonde.
-I'm a systems engineer at Cloudflare among other things and this is my website.
+My name is Venus Xeon-Blonde and this is my website!
-It's currently a work in progress, but expect more links and a blog and a few other things here eventually.
+I'm a Systems Engineer at Cloudflare during the day.
+Outside of work I have a few open source projects that I work on and maintain.
+I also dabble in *Magic: The Gathering*, synth music, and the occasional game of *League of Legends*.